cseeyangchen/STAR/README.md

 # Baseline Settings
-We conduct the experiment based on the official experimental settings (cross-subject, cross-view, and cross-set) of the NTU RGB+D 60, NTU RGB+D 120, and PKU-MMD II datasets.
+We conduct the experiment based on the official experimental settings (cross-subject, cross-view, and cross-set) of the NTU RGB+D 60, NTU RGB+D 120, and PKU-MMD I datasets.
 To make a fair comparison, we update the performance results of the previous studies (e.g., [SynSE](https://github.com/skelemoa/synse-zsl), [SMIE](https://github.com/YujieOuO/SMIE)) under the current experimental settings based on their public codes.

 As for known and unknown categories partition strategies that the official requirements lacked, for convenience, we follow the [SynSE](https://github.com/skelemoa/synse-zsl).
 For NTU 60, we utilize the 55/5 and 48/12 split strategies, which include 5 and 12 unknown categories.
 For NTU 120, we employ the 110/10 and 96/24 split strategies.
-For PKU-MMD II, we take the 46/5 and 39/12 split strategies.
+For PKU-MMD I, we take the 46/5 and 39/12 split strategies.

 For the optimized experimental settings in Table 5, we follow the known-unknown categories partition strategies of [SMIE](https://github.com/YujieOuO/SMIE).